 The House System

 House systems have been shown to decrease student suspension and bullying rates, improve school climate and culture, and increase academic achievement.
 Students participating in a house system provide one another with support and encouragement because they share a common bond.
-In the process, a greater sense of community is built within the school.
+In the process, a greater sense of community was built within the school.